 a) root port has lost connection from peer side

-b) there is blocked port in this switch that lost root port
+b) there is a blocked port in the switch that just lost root port

 3, without uplink fast, when switch lost root port, the blocked port will have to go through listening (15 secs) and learning (15 secs) period before going to forwarding state; with uplink fast enabled, switch will save 30 secs to move blocked port into forwarding state.